scottdarby/whitestone_contest/README.md

 ## Description

-A generative webGL animation built with THREE.js which builds structures with sound
+A generative webGL animation built with THREE.js which builds structures with sound.
+Feel free to pan and zoom around the scene.

 ## Concept